BurningOKR/BurningOKR/README.md

 ### JDK

 For the backend the JDK 8 is required.
-The Open JDK 8 can be downloaded here.
+The Open JDK 8 can be downloaded here: [OpenJDK](https://adoptopenjdk.net/upstream.html).

 ## Source Code